MicrosoftDocs/architecture-center/docs/example-scenario/ai/secure-compute-for-research-content.md

 4. The dataset in the secure storage account is presented to the Data Science Virtual Machine (DSVM) provisioned in a secure network environment for research work.
 Much of the data preparation is done on the DSVM.

 5. The secure environment has Azure Machine Learning compute that can access the dataset through a private endpoint for users for AML capabilities, such as to train, deploy, automate, and manage machine learning models.
+At this point, models are created that meet regulatory guidelines.
+All model data is deidentified by removing personally identifiable information.

 6. Models or deidentified data is saved to a separate location on the secure storage (export path).
 When new data is added to the export path, a Logic App is triggered.
 In this architecture, the Logic App is outside the secure environment because no data is sent to the Logic App, it's only a notification and approval function.